HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### No Match Results

 Recommended errors?

+TBD: The group would like to provide a method for responders to indicate the certain demographic elements which would improve match results, in the case where no results are returned.

 If no results are returned, the workflow may result in a new patient record being established *<u>[in certain use cases only?
 Question for OCR about whether this is permitted &  additional text we might include along those lines.]</u>*.